OrganizationScience/organizationscience.github.io/topics/misconduct.md

           <td>Drivers and Preventive Factors</td>
           <td>Zhang, Mohliver, & King (2023)</td>
           <td>Zhang, V., Mohliver, A. C., & King, M. (2023).
 Where is all the deviance?
 Liminal prescribing and the social networks underlying the prescription drug crisis.
 Administrative Science Quarterly, 68(1), 228-269.</td>
-          <td>The authors analyze social networks behind prescription drug overuse, identifying ""liminal prescribing"" as a source of deviance in healthcare.
+          <td>The authors analyze social networks behind prescription drug overuse, identifying "liminal prescribing" as a source of deviance in healthcare.
 Findings highlight the social structures that support excessive prescription, contributing to the opioid crisis.</td>
         </tr>
         <tr>
           <td>Antecedents</td>